dshieble/dshieble.github.io/aboutme.md

 I'm also a (remote) PhD student at the University of Oxford.
 My research focuses on applications of Category Theory to Machine Learning.
 I am jointly advised by [Jeremy Gibbons](https://www.cs.ox.ac.uk/people/jeremy.gibbons/) and [Cezar Ionescu](https://www.th-deg.de/en/Cezar-Ionescu-Fakult%C3%A4t%20Angewandte%20Informatik-Professoren/-innen-1975).

 Previously, I worked as a Data Scientist at [TrueMotion](https://gotruemotion.com/) in Boston.
 Before that, I studied Computer Science and Neuroscience at Brown University.
 I've also spent some time doing Computational Vision research with the [Serre Lab](http://serre-lab.clps.brown.edu/) and Neurosurgery research with the [Asaad Lab](https://www.brown.edu/Research/asaad/).
-My [linkedin](https://www.linkedin.com/in/dan-shiebler-10219b42/) is usually somewhat up-to-date.
+My [linkedin](https://www.linkedin.com/in/dan-shiebler-10219b42/) and [github](https://github.com/dshieble) are usually somewhat up-to-date.

 In my spare time I like to read fantasy novels and non-fiction, play guitar terribly, ride my bicycle, hike, and travel.